Skip to main content

 E-E-A-T SEO is the gatekeeping filter.
 Without documented author expertise, proper attribution, and verifiable facts, AI engines skip your content regardless of how well it’s written.
 Author profiles are the foundation.
 Capture real voice, background, characteristic phrases, and project stories before you start writing, not after.
 Structure every section to work standalone: answer first, entity-rich, sourced, and clear enough that AI can extract any section and present it as a definitive answer.
 Build a content creation workflow that enforces quality at every stage, from question ideation through editorial review.
 And prove the process works: for Quisitive, it produced 3 publish-ready blogs with unique author voices across 3 different domains, all structured for AI citations.

 The limitations that have always held content marketing back (scaling quality, making every piece genuinely expert, being visible in the places your audience looks) are being lifted.
-I don’t believe it.
-I can see it.
+I know this works because I’ve built it, broken it, rebuilt it, and watched it produce results.
 But only if you build the system to match.

 If you’re rethinking your AI content marketing approach and want help building content that AI search engines actually cite , get in touch .
 I’ll walk you through how we approach it.